cmrschwarz/scr/README.md

-        dfsch=<scheme>       force this scheme for urls derived from following documents doc=<chain spec>     chains that matched documents should apply to, default is the same chain dd=<duplication>     whether to allow document duplication (default: unique, values: allowed, nonrecursive, unique) drbase=<url>         default base for relative urls from rfile, rstring and rstdin documents dbase=<path>         default base for relative file pathes from string and stdin documents, default: current working directory dfbase=bool          force the default d(r)base even if the originating document has a valid base
+        dfsch=<scheme>       force this scheme for urls derived from following documents doc=<chain spec>     chains that matched documents should apply to, default is the same chain dd=<duplication>     whether to allow document duplication (default: unique, values: allowed, nonrecursive, unique) rbase=<url>         default base for relative urls from rfile, rstring and rstdin documents base=<path>         default base for relative file pathes from string and stdin documents, default: current working directory fbase=bool          force the default d(r)base even if the originating document has a valid base

     Initial Documents (may be specified multiple times): url=<url>            fetch document from url